tk755/q/README.md

 git add README.md && git commit --amend --no-edit && git push --force-with-lease
 ```

-By default this generates Bash commands for a Debian system, but you can specify a different shell or OS in the prompt itself:
+By default this detects the current shell and operating system, but you can specify a different shell or OS in the prompt itself:

 ```
 $ q -s auto hide the dock on macos